aaronchall/HTML5.py/README.rst

 HTML5
 =====

-HTML5 is a Python lib to create compliant html.
-Given Python code with well-written docstrings and argument specifications (so really nice autocompletion and assistance by online helps)::
+HTML5 is a Python lib to create standards compliant html.

+Given Python code with
+well-written docstrings and argument specifications (really nice autocompletion and assistance by online helps)::

           Article([H1('Top Level Heading in an Article'),